2005 Oakland Raiders season

 The Raiders acquired Randy Moss from the Minnesota Vikings in a trade for linebacker Napoleon Harris and a first-round draft pick.
 The acquisition of Moss sought to help with the team's struggling receiving corps for the past two years.
 However, Moss struggled in his first season with the Raiders, and he finished the season with only 60 receptions.
+Also signing running back Lamont Jordan to help improve the running game as Tyrone Wheatley retired in the offseason.

 Offseason

 The Raiders acquired running back LaMont Jordan and defensive end Derrick Burgess in free agency.